-Bone broth contains many nutrients and because it is easily digestible, those nutrients are readily available for your body’s use.
+Bone broth contains many nutrients and because it is easy to digest, your body readily uses those nutrients.

 2. It Helps with Arthritis and Joint Pain

-Bone broth contains glucosamine and chondroiton which are thought to help with arthritis and joint pain (though the science is still being verified).
+Bone broth contains glucosamine and chondroiton.
+These help with arthritis and joint pain (though the science is still being verified).

 You don’t have to buy expensive supplements, just add bone broth to your diet!

-Bone broth can be rich in gelatin which is a protein and since it is so economical to make, it is an inexpensive source of protein.
+Bone broth is gelatin which is a protein and since it is so economical to make, it is an inexpensive source of protein.

 Bone broth contains minerals in a form that is easily accessible for your body’s use – these include calcium, phosphorus, magnesium and trace minerals.